Microchip implant (human): Stolen identity, privacy, security risks

 The Council on Ethical and Judicial Affairs (CEJA) of the American Medical Association published a report in 2007 alleging that RFID implanted chips may compromise privacy because even though no information can be stored in an RFID transponder, they allege that there is no assurance that the information contained in the chip can be properly protected.

-Stolen identity and privacy has been a major concern with Microchip implants being cloned for various nefarious reasons in a process known as Wireless identity theft.
+Stolen identity and privacy has been a major concern with microchip implants being cloned for various nefarious reasons in a process known as Wireless identity theft.
 Incidents of forced removal of animal implants have been documented, the concern lies in whether this same practice will be used to attack implanted microchipped patients also.
 Due to low adoption of microchip implants incidents of these physical attacks are rare.
 Nefarious RFID reprogramming of unprotected or unencrypted microchip tags are also a major security risk consideration.

 Risk to human freedom and autonomy

-There is concern that this technology can be abused.
+There is concern that technology can be abused.
 Opponents have stated that such invasive technology has the potential to be used by governments to create an 'Orwellian' digital dystopia and theorized that in such a world, self-determination, the ability to think freely, and all personal autonomy could be completely lost.